The trichotomy of primordial black holes initial conditions: Transition between closed and flat perturbations

 \section{Transition between closed and flat perturbations}

-As we have shown, Type-C perturbations are characterized by constant strictly positive core values for $\R(x)$ or $\R(r)$ (Fig.\ref{fig:Rall}).
+As we have shown, Type-C perturbations are characterised by constant strictly positive core values for $\R(x)$ or $\R(r)$ (Fig.\ref{fig:Rall}).

 One may ask what happens if this constant value decreases approaching zero, if it would still behave as Type-C or rather as a Type-F\footnote{We thank Jaume Garriga for posing this question.}.

-As we have argued, if the core corresponds to a closed FRW, it helps the collapse of the perturbation.
+As we have argued, the trichotomy appears as the shell gets thinner, and the core plays a role.
+Then, if the core corresponds to a closed FRW, it helps the collapse of the perturbation.
 In this case, a ``low'' threshold is in order, leading to a Type-I BH.
 On the other hand, in the flat case, the core does not help the collapse, implying a higher threshold leading to Type-II BHs.

-Because of the central importance of the maximum of $\R$, we propose a new dimensionless parameter:
+Because of the central importance of the size of the collapsing shell, we propose a new dimensionless parameter:

-In Fig.\ref{fig:wR27}, we can see that, fixing $w_\R$ and starting from a Type-C(I) perturbation, we can go to a Type-II by lowering the core amplitude.
-Once the perturbation becomes Type-II, we say that the core behave as an effective flat one.
+In Fig.\ref{fig:wR27}, we can see that, fixing $w_\R$ we can go to a Type-II by lowering the core amplitude from a Type-I configuration with closed core (which we call Type-C(I)).
+Once the perturbation becomes Type-II, which requires a higher threshold, the core effect is negligible, and hence, it effectively acts as a flat one, we call this Type-C(II) configuration.

-As we are going to argue, the core plays an important role if it fulfils the following two conditions for $\R(r)$: \begin{itemize} \item The amplitude of the core is large enough with respect to the peak amplitude. \item The peak is sharp enough. \end{itemize}
+As we are going to argue, the core plays an important role if it fulfils the following two conditions for $\R(r)$: \begin{itemize} \item The amplitude of the core, $\R(0)$, is large enough with respect to the peak amplitude, $\R(r_p)$,. \item The peak is sharp enough, meaning $w_\R$ is large enough. \end{itemize}